About Toronto Mass Choir

 In 2012, as they entered their 25th performance season, Toronto Mass Choir released ‘25’, a CD featuring highlights from over their recording career as well as 4 previously unreleased songs from their early years.
 That same year, TMC was also awarded the Lifetime Achievement Award from the Gospel Music Association of Canada.

-Karen Burke, a graduate of McMaster University, the Royal Conservatory of Music and a Professor of music at York University, is the director of the diversified group of singers and musicians along with her husband, Oswald Burke, who is their Executive Producer.
-“Toronto Mass Choir is proof that Gospel music is alive and well in Canada and it is has been our privilege to share the Good News of the Gospel for almost 25 years,” said Burke.
+Karen Burke, a graduate of McMaster University, the Royal Conservatory of Music and a Professor of music at York University, is the Artistic Director of this diversified group of singers and musicians along with her husband, Oswald Burke, who is their Executive Producer.
+“Toronto Mass Choir is proof that Gospel music is alive and well in Canada and it is has been our privilege to share the Good News of the Gospel for over 30 years,” said Burke.
 Burke also conducts numerous gospel music workshops in Canada and internationally.
-TMC’s official 25th anniversary is October 15, 2013.

-Now 35-strong plus a four-piece band, the not for profit choir consists of adult members who are from various local church denominations including Baptist, Church of God, Wesleyan, Missionary, and Pentecostal.
+Now 40 members strong plus a five-piece band, this not-for-profit choir consists of adult members who are from various local church denominations including Baptist, Church of God, Wesleyan, Missionary, and Pentecostal.

 About The Director